-Our overall recommendation for 18V regulated DC is because it will be safe for most DCC systems, will be high enough to give track speeds not too far below DC power pack levels and it will be safe for any scale from N to O. Want more or less? you can if needed go down to 15v for N and up to 21volts for O scale.
+Our overall recommendation for 18V regulated DC is because it will be safe for most DCC systems, will be high enough to give track speeds not too far below DC power pack levels and it will be safe for any scale from N to O. Want more or less? you can if needed go down to 15V for N and up to 21V for O scale.

-By the way...
-If budget is an issue then please use a Laptop-type computer power supply, not a gnarly old trainset transformer that never had enough grunt even when it was new...That should be dumped!
+If budget is an issue, then please use a laptop-type computer power supply, not a gnarly old trainset transformer that never had enough grunt even when it was new... ...that should be dumped!

-Some last thoughts on the choice of power supply.
+Some last thoughts of the choice of power supply.

 Modellers often have no trouble spending lots of money on lots of locomotives, but will often skimp on wiring or a power supply.
-How silly is that - spend a fortune on nice quality loco's so they'll run well and look great, then deny the layout the right power sources to let them perform at their best!
+How silly is that - spend a fortune on nice quality locos so they'll run well and look great, then deny the layout the right power sources to let them perform at their best!

-Of course YOU aren't one of those foolish modellers... are you?
+Of course - you aren't one of those foolish modellers, are you?

-Don't skimp on the ONE thing that provides a source of power for your whole layout - please!
+Don't skimp on the one thing that provides a source of power for your whole layout - please!

-Some more thoughts on the USE of ALTERNATIVE power supplies:
+Some more thoughts on the use of alternative power supplies:

-• Power supplies for small "Start sets".
-Generally Start sets have lower quality, lower power supplies.
+Power supplies for small "starter sets".
+Generally, starter sets have lower quality, lower output power supplies.
 Many modellers think that they can just change the power supply to a big one to run more trains, but this isn't the case.

-The power handling of the internal parts of the "starter DCC system" is the real limit, and because they are smaller sets they often have less active internal protection...so if you just add a BIG power supply... you will very likely cook it the first time there is a big track short!
+The power handling of the internal parts of the "starter DCC system" is the real limit and because they are smaller sets, they often have less active internal protection, so if you just add a big power supply, you will very likely cook it the first time there is a big track short!

 Rules of thumb we follow in this area are as follows.
-So far they've not let us down, but be aware WE DO know what's inside the DCC systems when we do it.
+So far they've not let us down, but be aware we do know what's inside the DCC systems when we do it.
 Please be conservative if you try it:

-- If you DO have to increase the system power supply, then please always add electronic circuit protection such as the DCC Specialities PSX breaker.
-Experiment, but initially adjust its trip current to no more than say 15% above the system power handling as printed inside the DCC system manual. - At the very most, double the current rating of the original if you're changing the power supply.
-For example, swap a 1 amp supply for a 2 amp supply, no more!
-Stay conservative here please! - Sometimes, when systems ship from country of manufacture to another place, the power supply gets changed to one with a local plug.
+If you DO have to increase the system power supply, then please always add electronic circuit protection such as the DCC Specialities PSX breaker.
+Experiment, but initially adjust its trip current to no more than say 15% above the system power handling as printed inside the DCC system manual.

+At the very most, double the current rating of the original if you're changing the power supply.
+For example, swap a 1 Amp supply for a 2 Amp supply, no more!
+Stay conservative here please!

+Sometimes, when systems ship from country of manufacture to another place, the power supply gets changed to one with a local plug.
 Sometimes the replacement supply ends up with a lower voltage output than the system was designed for (NCE PowerCab often has this problem if sold in the UK).
 The systems work but trains run slowly.
 Some sound decoders don't work well at low voltages.